noahzark/noahzark/README.md

 This is Feli, a full stack developer

-- 🔭 I’m currently working on http://qiwu.ai
+- 🔭 I’m currently working on a Chinese smart assistant http://qiwu.ai
 - 📫 You can reach me at https://imvery.moe/

 <!--